joemoose/dungeoneers.d20/docs/character.md

 ### Appearance Table

-Roll once or twice with d6 and d20.
+Roll two or three times with d6 and d20.

 |   | 1–2 | 3–4 | 5–6 |
 | :-: | :- | :- | :- |